 Figure 40: Boardings by stop for all TARC routes across the entire service area.
-For more detail in the inner parts of Louisville, refer to the map on the next page.
+For more detail in the inner parts of

 The map on the right shows ridership at each stop in the within the inner parts of Louisville in more detail.